gitter-badger/Postulate/README.md

 Postulate is not a Linq replacement.
 In my applications, I use inline SQL with Postulate's [Query&lt;T&gt;](https://github.com/adamosoftware/Postulate/blob/master/Postulate.Base/Query.cs) type.
 Please see the [wiki](https://github.com/adamosoftware/Postulate/wiki/Using-the-Query-class) page on this.

-Check out my [Medium.com post](https://medium.com/@adamosoftware/postulate-lite-orm-2cf9205d0cb3), which has more background.
+Check out my [Medium.com post](https://medium.com/@adamosoftware/postulate-lite-orm-2cf9205d0cb3), which has more background, although the GitHub links in that article point to the "Lite" repository.
+There've been no relevant code changes from that version, though, so those links are still useful for learning purposes.

 ## Nuget